gelisam/typelevel-rewrite-rules/README.md

 Proofs with GDT can be more tedious than with Hasochism, for two reasons.
 First, with Hasochism, `(+)` can be a type family, and so we don't need to explicitly simplify `'Z + n` to `n` because the former automatically computes to the latter.
 Second, Hasochism uses the builtin `~` type equalities, which the typechecker uses when comparing types at any depth, and so it is not necessary to specify where we want to `apply` each equality proof.

-On the flip side, the fact that GDP uses its own equality type `Proof (x == y)` instead of the builtin `~` allows GDP to represent properties other than equalities:
+On the flip side, the fact that GDP uses its own equality type `Proof (x == y)` instead of the builtin `~` allows GDP to represent properties other than equalities.

 ```haskell
 data Positive xs